 The progressive expansion of the empirical evidence base of this work led to a set of methods for facilitating decision-making in complex situations.

 In the Strategic Choice Approach, planning is seen as a continuous process of adjustment, and involving a fair amount of reflection on the nature of the decision making process itself.
 It is a process of a process of reflecting on and clarifying the strategic choices available at any given time, and building commitment to moving forward with a small number of feasible solutions in the form of ‘commitment packages’.
 The use of the term "strategic" refers more to the way in which decisions are developed and communicated for commitment to action rather than being focused at say the corporate level of an enterprise.
-So it is not strategic planning in the sense used here.The most useful explanation of this Strategic Choice Approach is that of Planning Under Pressure by J. Friend, and A. Hickling.
+So it is not strategic planning in the sense used here.The most useful explanation of this Strategic Choice Approach is that of Planning Under Pressure: The Strategic Choice Approach, 3rd Edition (Urban and Regional Planning) by J. Friend, and A. Hickling.

 Return from Strategic Choice to Definition of Strategic Planning.